yammerjp/willani/README.md

 Willani is a compiler for the C programming language inspired by [Compilerbook](https://www.sigbus.info/compilerbook).

-This is in under developping.
+This is under developping.

-Now, Willani can compile the following code.
+Now, willani can compile such as the following code.

 ```
 foo123=3;